ChristerKnorborg/Cryptographic-Computing/README.md

 To run our main function to see that the Boolean formula and lookup function provide the same output, run the command:

 "go run handin1.go"
+    - We commented out the main function due to issues when you use the the first time "go mod init CryptographicComputing".
+Therefore, simply remove the commented main function.

 To run our tests (all files that end with "..._test.go") run the command:
 "go test"